 I use this Bible on a daily basis.
 True, I think I have become dependent upon the little tabs that tell me where each book is, in order to find my way around.
 But I wouldn’t give up this treasure for anything in the world for many reasons.

 Being dependent upon a guide to the Bible reminds me that I am totally dependent upon God’s word to live my daily life.
 I have been reading the Bible for over 40 years, and I have some idea where certain themes/lessons are.
 But this is a book I could read all day for the rest of my life and never be able say I know it all.
 The lessons are new each day, and I am grateful to find certain passages with ease.

 Like me, Trevor wrote in the margins of his Bible.
-When I search the scriptures for understanding, comfort, and more knowledge of God, I find Trevor’s little notes.
+When I search the Scriptures for understanding, comfort, and more knowledge of God, I find Trevor’s little notes.
 These were his way of recording his own revelations and understandings during his searches through the years.
-It is like he is still teaching me and loving me through his words, as I travel on my personal spiritual journey.
+It is like he is still teaching and loving me through his words, as I travel on my personal spiritual journey.
 I can clearly see his questions, his moments of epiphany and his sense of humor.
 What gifts these are – what blessings!!

 Perhaps one of the most poignant things about this book is that as I use it, I gain more gratitude each day for God’s word and for the people He sent to grow me spiritually.
 Like all people in close relationship, Trevor and I had our disagreements.
 But this man truly loved the Lord with all his heart, soul and mind.
+And he truly loved me.
 I find myself humbled that even through separation by the curtain of death he continues to show me what that looks like.

 Thank you, Lord.
 Thank you, Trevor.

-Copyright February 2012
+Copyright February 2018